Most Active Stories

 Freedom and Slavery: Monticello's Tangled Legacy

-The exhibit has appeared at just one other place before traveling to Atlanta: the Smithsonian in D.C.
-We paid a visit to the History Center to talk with two of the people instrumental in its design: Elizabeth Chew, curator at Monticello in Virginia, and Rex Ellis, Associate Director with the National Museum of African American History and Culture in Washington, DC.
+"Slavery at Jefferson's Monticello: How the Word is Passed Down" appeared at the Smithsonian in D.C. before coming to Atlanta.
+We paid a visit to the Atlanta History Center to talk with two of the people instrumental in its design: Elizabeth Chew, curator at Monticello in Virginia, and Rex Ellis, Associate Director with the National Museum of African American History and Culture in Washington, DC.